NorthropGrumman/jellyfish/README.md

 See http://10.207.42.42:8080/display/SEAS/JellyFish+DSL+Keywords for a description of the keywords used by the DSL and http://10.207.42.42:8080/display/SEAS/JellyFish+-+a+MBE+Solution+for+Microservice+Architectures for an overview of the System Descriptor concept.

+# Quick Setup Guide for using Jthe ellyFish System Descriptor Grammar
+Follow this guide to avoid having to build the plugins yourself.
+Use this if you just want to create new System Descriptor projects without updating the grammer.

+Download Eclipse with DSL support from http://10.207.42.43/resources/jellyfish/eclipse-dsl-neon-2-win32-x86_64.zip.
+Download the SystemDescriptor update site from http://10.207.42.43/resources/jellyfish/com.ngc.seaside.systemdescriptor.updatesite.zip.
+Unzip the update site to any location you want.

+Start Eclipse ande **ensure your proxy settings are correct**.
+To install the System Descriptor support:
+1. Select **Help**->**Install New Software**.
+   1. Click **Add...** to create a new software site.
+   1. Name the site JellyFish (or anything you want).
+   1. Select **Local...** navigate to the directory where you unziped the update site ZIP downloaded above.
+   1. Select **OK**.
+1. Select the update site in the **Work with:** drop down above.
+1. Unselect **Group items by category** at the bottom.
+1. Check JellyFish SystemDescriptor DSL and select **Next** and follow the prompts.

+## Creating a new JellyFish project in Eclipse
+Currently, until new JellyFish Eclipse plugins are created, a new blank project should be created to write SystemDescriptor DSL code.
+Create a blank project by selecting **File**->**New Project**->**General/Project**.
+Once the blank project is added, select yes to convert it to an XText project.
+If you want to convert a pre-existing project, right click the project, select **Configure** menu item, and then select **Convert to XText project**.
+This will allow namespace scoping
+(i.e., imports) to compile properly.
+It is expected that future JellyFish plugins for Eclipse will automatically setup.

 # Building
 The project can be built both inside Eclipse or outside of Eclipse with Gradle.
 You can also run the Gradle build directly within Eclipse.